 As executive director, Carey brings a range of experience in volunteer management, development strategy and tactics, communications, and expertise in working with ASU’s internal and external communities and constituencies.

 Prior to joining the foundation, he served as director of marketing and transition planning at Alltel and Verizon Wireless.
 He also worked locally for the Fiesta Bowl and Super Bowl Host Committees.
-Carey is a Valley Leadership alumnus Class 37.
+Carey is a Valley Leadership alumnus, Class 37.

 Carey earned his bachelor’s degree in marketing from ASU’s W. P. Carey School of Business.

+He works closely with senior leadership to ensure strategic objectives and priorities are advanced and works across the educational enterprise to identify, facilitate and coordinate opportunities and initiatives involving multiple units within and affiliated with Arizona State University.
 Antonucci holds a doctorate in higher and postsecondary education from Arizona State University, where his research focused on leadership, governance, and university design.
 He also earned a master's degree in higher education from Arizona State University and a bachelor's degree in marketing from Quinnipiac University.